Storm Jacket Camera Covers

-The model or brand of SLR that you own does not matter when choosing the size of the cover.
-In fact, all model have the same internal diameter (8") for the front and rear openings.
-What matters is the length from the rear of your camera to the front of the lens when the zoom is fully-extended.
+The model or brand of DSLR that you own does not matter when choosing the size of the cover.
+In fact, all Storm Jackets have the same internal diameter (8") for the front and rear openings.
+What matters when selecting the best size for your needs is the length from the rear of your camera to the front of the lens when the zoom is fully-extended.

 To determine the best size:

 Measure from the rear of your camera's body

 SMALL: Recommended for camera/lens combos that are 8" (20cm) or less

 MEDIUM: Recommended for camera/lens combos that are 14" (35cm) or less